rashedacse/Cpp/README.md

 48.Write a C++ program to find & check Armostrong number.

+49.

-49.Write a C++ program to Check Alphabet or Not.
+54.Write a C++ program to Check integer or float number.Alphabet or Not.

 50.Write a C++ program to show  prime number sequence where start & total value take from keyboard.